akamai/cli-eaa/README.md

 - Idle dialout connections
 - Active dialout connections

-To correlate with application served by each connectors, use the `--showapps`, a list of the application FQDNs as an array in the JSON response.
+To correlate with applications served by each connector, use the `--showapps` argument to include a list of the application FQDNs as an array in the JSON response.

 #### Swapping connectors